-Any child in Shasta County who is sexually or physically abused, witnesses a physical or violent crime, or is severely neglected will come to the Children’s Legacy Center to receive their forensic interview, non-acute medical exam, advocacy support, and therapy services.
+Any child in Shasta County who is sexually or physically abused, witnesses a physical or violent crime, is severely neglected or trafficked will come to the Children’s Legacy Center to receive their forensic interview, non-acute medical exam, advocacy support, housing if needed and therapy services.

 What is a Forensic Interview?
 I’m so glad you asked…